 Anchorage 16-year-old shot to death; 3 other boys detained by police

 Nov.
-16—A 16-year-old boy was shot and killed Tuesday afternoon in South Anchorage's Abbott Loop neighborhood.
+17—A 16-year-old boy was shot and killed Tuesday afternoon in South Anchorage's Abbott Loop neighborhood.

 Limited details were available about the shooting.
 Police said they were called to the 7300 block of Cantonment Court at 2:48 p.m. and found the boy dead outside with a gunshot wound to his upper body.